 In addition to designated space for volunteer work and a culinary school with a professional kitchen, the expansion project also includes space for a bistro and meeting areas for community organizations to use while classes are not in session.

-Page 2 of 2 - Robinson hopes by providing a space for local businesses and other groups to use, there will be an opportunity for culinary students to practice serving meals as well as an opportunity to hopefully recruit additional volunteers.
+Robinson hopes by providing a space for local businesses and other groups to use, there will be an opportunity for culinary students to practice serving meals as well as an opportunity to hopefully recruit additional volunteers.